Privacy Policy and Data Protection

 - withdrawal of consent

-Response time: 30 days.
+Response within 30 days.

 13. Relationship with the Website Policy

-For technical details regarding digital services and trackers used on the website, the official documentation generated automatically through iubenda applies.
+For technical details regarding digital services and trackers used on the website, the official documentation automatically generated through iubenda applies.

 https://www.iubenda.com/privacy-policy/73590951